gregrgay/LLamaLD/README.md

 ## Try the Demo
+The demo is a basic HTML file with some images in it, running on a local webserver on the default port :80.
+To run from a web server, applications like [MAMP](mac)(https://www.mamp.info/en/mamp/mac/), [XAMPP](https://www.apachefriends.org/download.html) (Windows, Mac, Linux) can be used to setup a webserver to run on localhost.

 Open the demo page at:
 >http://localhost/widget_test.html

  Then click the icon at the bottom right of each image.
 In the dialog that opens, press the Submit button to send the default data in the form to the LLama server.
 Or, customize the prompt to control what gets described.